sgladstone/com.pogstone.youthregistration/README.md

 - Only works for paid events (of course event fee can be 0.00)
 - Physical address info (street address, city, etc) must be collected for the primary parent, or disaster follows.
 - The profiles for both parents and both emergency contacts are the same for ALL events using this extension.
-- Assumes for the most common family situations: a parent is registering their own child for an event.
+- Assumes a common family situation: A parent is registering their own child for an event.
 - Financial data ends up on the contact record of the first child being registered, not the primary parent.

 Enhancement ideas: